Lyzev/Settings/README.md

 For bugs or suggestions, please submit them via the [GitHub Issue Tracker](https://github.com/SchizoidDevelopment/kratos/issues).
 Kindly use the provided templates and include all relevant details to ensure we can resolve your issue quickly.
 Your cooperation is greatly appreciated!

+## Contribution Guidelines

+We welcome contributions from the community!
+Please read our [Contribution Guidelines](CONTRIBUTING.md) to get started.

 ---
 *Kratos is developed and maintained by Schizoid Development.
 Thank you for using Kratos!*